roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  Since a person's eyesight was likely the most vital sense, any communication would prove difficult in a pitch-black room because they couldn't see a thing for the entire hour.
 They were required to use their sense of feel, touch, hearing, smell and of course speech to converse with each other.
 The person in the room waiting for the rookie was normally one of the members of the cheerleading team, usually one of the senior girls, but Sarah shrewdly made an exception this year.

  Sarah arranged for Julia and Dayna's initiation to be with two of the senior girls while she scheduled Lara's mystery date to be with Dani.
 Both Sarah and Julie were extremely excited to break the news to Julie's mother.
 Immediately after the last performance, the coach and daughter rushed back to see Dani at the hotel room.
 Dani was worn to a frazzle as she waited and fretted hours for the return of the dominating pair.
-Report_Story #2